MySelfMukund/flutter_weatherapp_cubit_streamsubscription/README.md

 # Flutter Weather App (Cubit + StreamSubscription)

-A weather application built with Flutter that utilizes the **Cubit** state management pattern along with **StreamSubscription** to provide real-time weather updates for any given location.
+A weather application built with Flutter that utilizes the **Bloc(Cubit)** state management pattern along with **StreamSubscription** to provide real-time weather updates for any given location.

 ## Features